black-ghost-off/test_task_2/README.md

 >idf.py -p %PORT% monitor

 <br><br>
-### For tests on the phone, I recommend using "nRF connect" or "BLE scanner"
+### For tests on the phone, I recommend using "nRF connect"